 Cultivation: Trichocereus candicans is very easy in cultivation.
 It is an excellent grafting stock that is known for its great frost tolerance, but the plant is so beautiful that you can also grow it just because it looks cool.
 Especially the colored flower hybrids around La Rioja are amazing and I can only recommend you this amazing cactus.
 The plant takes many years until it flowers but there are some hybrids called Groener candicans that are basically the result of an open pollination between candicans and Pseudolobivia, which flower very early on within the first five years.
 Those hybrids were named after the grower who raised and distributed them.
 If you can get those hybrids, you wont regret it.
 But they are rare and should only be watered when it´s hot.
 Because of that, the plant does not get any water in between October and April.
 In Europe, you can overwinter them in a bright place with lots of fresh air at a temperature of approximately 10° Celsius.
 That´s the minimum average temperature and they do not need any water until the temperatures are starting to rise again.

 Cultivation from Seed: Trichocereus Candicans is very easy from seed and requires the same treatment as any other Trichocereus.
-They are really frost resistant and can withstand short night frosts of down to -8° Celsius/17.5° Fahrenheit.
+They are really frost resistant and can sometimes withstand short night frosts of down to -8° Celsius/17.5° Fahrenheit.
+I would not want to test it out though, because it always depends on the general health of a plant.
 The minimum average temperature is around 10° Celsius/50° Fahrenheit.
 The seeds will start germinating at temperatures between 24-30° celsius and require very little water to germinate.
 They are relatively uncomplicated to grow but I had the best experiences with a soil that was purely mineral.

 Propagation: The plant is propagated by live Cuttings and seed.